 Now that I’ve introduced you to Jeff let’s get to know him a little better.

-Hello, Jeff, and welcome.
+Hello, Jeff, and welcome to Angel Kiss Publications.
 Thank you for agreeing to do this interview.

 Thank you for having me.